GeoSn0w/iSecureOS/README.md

 More features are yet to come, this is just Beta 1.

+Found a vulnerability?
+Please send an email at office [a t] fce365 dot info

 ### Recommendations

 While this application aims to help you improve your jailbreak's security, this application is not an antivirus and it doesn't perform real-time scanning as of Beta 1.
 Maybe in the future, I might add background scanning, however, you should still use common sense and not install tweaks from unknown sources.